jzsaysayen/UC_SchoolWork/README.md

-# This folder contain either Java or Python SchoolWork by JIANG YIFEI
+# This repository contain either Java or Python SchoolWork by JIANG YIFEI